Rev. Dr. Dawson B. Taylor

 Food has been a passion of mine from an early age and I enjoy experimenting with new ideas for Sunday Fellowship and all the special events that I might be a part of.
 I find the members and employees on NUCC very supportive and hope to share a lot of wonderful ideas and occasions with all.

 As an events coordinator, I help to plan church events: anything from finding venues, room setup, menus, food prep, and acting as hostess.
 I also help with weddings: from organizing the special day to being there on wedding day.

 I am from Glens Falls, New York.
 I have a BA from Connecticut College in New London, Connecticut, and a Masters from Syracuse University.
 I have a son, John.
 He lives with his wife Ali in Colorado: they are filmmakers, writers, and travelers.
-I also have a daughter, Christine.
-She lives here, in Naples, with her husband Jay (who works for Arthrex) and my two grandsons, Jack, 10, and Skyler, 9.
+I also have a daughter, Christine, who lives here in Naples with her husband Jay (who works for Arthrex), and my two grandsons, Jack, 10, and Skyler, 9.
 And most importantly, I live with Charlie, my Shih Tzu!
 In my time away from Naples UCC, I like to read, travel, and spend time with friends and family.

 Previously, I have been a teacher in Montreal, Memphis, Glens Falls, and Boston.
 I was director of admissions at Hartford Hospital School of Nursing – loved it!
 I was the Functions Manager at Queensbury Hotel in Glens Falls, New York, and at the Hampshire House in Boston, Massachusetts (home of “Cheers” of TV fame!).